Classification of two-term tilting complexes over Brauer graph algebras: Convention

 \section{Convention}

 The following assumptions and conventions will be imposed throughout the article. \begin{enumerate}[(1)] \item For a sequence $w=(e_1,e_2,\ldots,e_n)$, a subsequence $w'$ is said to be \emph{continuous}, and denoted by $w'\subset w$ , if it is of the form $(e_i,e_{i+1},\ldots, e_{i+k})$.
-We adopt this convention to avoid any possible confusion with string combinatorics (cf. Appendix \ref{sec-appendix-I}). \item The composition of maps $f:X\to Y$ and $g:Y\to Z$ is $gf:X\to Z$. \item All algebras are assumed to be basic, indecomposable, and finite dimensional over an algebraically closed field $\Bbbk$.
+We adopt this convention to avoid any possible confusion with terminologies used in string combinatorics (cf. Subsection \ref{subsec-string-com}). \item The composition of maps $f:X\to Y$ and $g:Y\to Z$ is $gf:X\to Z$. \item All algebras are assumed to be basic, indecomposable, and finite dimensional over an algebraically closed field $\Bbbk$.
 We will often use $\Lambda$ to denote such an algebra. \item We always work with finitely generated right modules, and use $\mod\Lambda$ to denote the category of finitely generated right $\Lambda$-modules. \item We denote by $\proj\Lambda$ the full subcategory of $\mod\Lambda$ consisting of all finitely generated projective $\Lambda$-modules.
-The bounded homotopy category of $\proj\Lambda$ is denoted by $\Kb(\proj\Lambda)$. \item We sometimes write $\Lambda=\Bbbk Q/I$, where $Q$ is a finite quiver with relations $I$. \item A simple (resp. indecomposable projective) $\Lambda$-module corresponding to a vertex $i$ of $Q$ is denoted by $S_i$ (resp. by $P_i$ ); an arrow of $Q$ is identified with a map between indecomposable projective $\Lambda$-modules. \item For an object $X$ (in $\mod \Lambda$ or $\Kb(\proj\Lambda)$), we denote by $|X|$ the number of isomorphism classes of the indecomposable direct summands of $X$. \end{enumerate}
+The bounded homotopy category of $\proj\Lambda$ is denoted by $\Kb(\proj\Lambda)$. \item We sometimes write $\Lambda=\Bbbk Q/I$, where $Q$ is a finite quiver and $I$ is the ideal of relations. \item A simple (resp. indecomposable projective) $\Lambda$-module corresponding to a vertex $i$ of $Q$ is denoted by $S_i$ (resp. by $P_i$ ); an arrow of $Q$ is identified with a map between indecomposable projective $\Lambda$-modules. \item For an object $X$ (in $\mod \Lambda$ or $\Kb(\proj\Lambda)$), we denote by $|X|$ the number of isomorphism classes of the indecomposable direct summands of $X$. \end{enumerate}